 Help is out there

 Reach out to a treatment provider and learn how you can create the life you want.

 Smoking Marijuana medically as well as recreationally is legal in many states across the US; however, it is still illegal to carry or sell Marijuana in many other states and federally.
 Most states that have legalized Marijuana use allow their citizens the right to carry up to an ounce of the drug.
 Maine took it up an extra notch by granting their residents the right to carry up to 2.5 ounces without legal repercussion.
 Not all states allow both recreational and medical Marijuana use.
 However, looking at past patterns of legalization, permitting use for medical reasons makes recreational legalization very likely afterward.

 Sale and commercialization of Marijuana is a giant industry that has been growing for years by legally using and selling parts of the plant for reasons beside typical drug use.
 Hemp, which is a part of the Cannabis family, is used to make a variety of things.
-Demand for Cannabidiol oil, or Hemp oil, has been increasing for some time now, and not for the reasons you may think.
-Only containing small amounts of THC, it does not produce the same psychoactive effects the plant typically does.
-Instead, the oil improves our homeostatic state.
+Demand for Cannabidiol Oil has been increasing for some time now, and not for the reasons you may think.
+Only containing small amounts of THC, it does not produce the same Psychoactive effects the plant typically does.
+Instead, it improves our homeostatic state.
 It is also used to cure some medical issues such as anxiety, epilepsy, or chronic pain.

 Marijuana can take a toll on your body.
 It can produce physical and mental side effects both in the short-term, during the use of the drug, and the long-term, after the drug has left the body.